sjm446/awsome-hpc/apps/wrf/README.md

 #### Build an AMI

-Navigate to the `amis` folder, choose the desired OS, build the AMI using packer.
+Navigate to the `amis` folder (~/environment/AWSome-hpc/apps/wrf/amis), choose the desired OS, build the AMI using packer.
 You can accomplish this by typing:

 ```bash